erictleung/lecture-python-bash/README.md

 ## Requirements

-To run the Jupyter notebooks, you'll need Python 3.x and to install the appropriate packages
+To run the Jupyter notebooks, you'll need Python 3.x and to install the appropriate packages.

 - Python 3.x
-- NetworkX
+- NetworkX 2.x
-- bash
+- bash shell

 ## Environment Setup